greguintow/automarker/README.md

 # AutoMarker

-A tiny text highlighter, an utility to autosuggest
+A tiny text highlighter, an utility to autosuggest.
+Native solution with regexp

 ## Installation